nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 Beta diversity measures the variation in species composition between different samples or environments.
 A common practice in working with a new dataset is to generate some exploratory visualizations like ordinations and hierarchical clusterings.
 These give us a quick overview of how our samples relate to each other and can be a way to check for problems like batch effects.

-Two methods are supported for generating heirarchical clustering plots from normalized data: variance stabilizing transformation (VST) and rarefaction.
-Rarefaction supports using the default Bray-Curtis dissimilarity to generate dissimilarity matrices for heirarchical clustering.
-VST, however, generates negative values which are incompatible with calculating Bray-Curtis diddimilary.
-For VST transformed data Euclidean distance is used instead.
+Two normalization methods are supported before performing hierarchical clustering: variance stabilizing transformation (VST) and rarefaction.
+After rarefaction, the default Bray-Curtis dissimilarity can be used to generate dissimilarity matrices for hierarchical clustering.
+VST, however, generates negative values which are incompatible with calculating Bray-Curtis dissimilarity.
+For VST transformed data, Euclidean distance is used instead.

 ```R
 beta_diversity_out_dir <- "beta_diversity/"